Mirkulix/COVID19Project/README.md

 # COVID19Project

-That project is in an alpha status.
-It is made for a course that hat as topic "pandemic Covid 19 prediction".
-In the case of that the jp notebook is a thougth how to use ML in case of covid 19 predition with view on germany.
+The project is part of a coursework at the LPU in India.
+The course has the topic "Covid 19 prediction using machine learning".

-The idee is to understand howto use the data and wrangeling the data for a prediction.
-Howto handel the data.
+The paper is in alpha state and describes the thoughts and the process of how to deal with the requirements.
+Here the focus is on the handling of data and its processing.
+As the JP Notebook shows some mechanisms are necessary to generate the right data for a prediction.

-the project is the being of a great walk to the next level of understandig ML DL
+It describes my journey into the topic "ML/DL" it is a beginning for more.